Prevailing Wage Overview

 - Contact Info

 In this section, the public may view specific prevailing wage project determinations and find prevailing wage rates by county for the various construction trades and project types.
-These rates are for public information only; they are not to be used for project bidding purposes.
-The determinations here are those issued by DWD for work begun prior to January 1, 2017.
+These rates are meant for public viewing only, and not for project bidding purposes.

 For More Information